jherrlin/CommitAs/README.md

-This repo needs a readme!

 * Run the script!
-* When asking continue
+* When asking to continue
 * Add the person to the repo as a collaborator
 * Press enter in the script

-Stop this......
+* Check your commit log